S3curethecloud/multi-cloud-Identity-aws-entra/labs/04-permission-sets.md

 Group: AWS-Developers

-Accounts: (Select one or multiple)
+Accounts: Select one or many

 Permission Set: stc-dev-ps

 Click Submit.

-This creates:
+This action creates:

-A role for the permission set
+An AWS role matching the permission set

-A trust relationship
+A trust policy

-Group-based authorization mapping
+A full group → permission → account binding

-🚀 Step 4 — Validate Role Creation in AWS Account
+🚀 Step 4 — Validate Role Creation in AWS

-Open AWS Console:
+Navigate:

 IAM → Roles

-You should see roles such as:
+You should now see roles like:

 AWSReservedSSO_stc-dev-ps_xxxxx